 The pattern is easy to follow and repeats the same eight rows for the length of the scarf, which can be as long or as short as you like.
 If you have never knitted cables before, the pattern includes photos and instructions how to do it.
 By the time you’re finished this project, you’ll have mastered the art of the cable stitch, have a lovely scarf and hopefully have closure for all your favourite characters.
 Now in 2020, it’ll probably be something like Stranger Things.

-If you need help with the pattern, you can view the complete how to from start to finish with my YouTube video: Knit a Cable Scarf.
+If you need help with the pattern, you can view the complete how to from start to finish with my YouTube video: Knit a Cable Scarf (The video is embedded further along).
 If you know how to knit but need a little extra help with forming the cables, you can watch how to do the C2F, the C2B with my videos: C2F and C2B.
 Or if starting the cable pattern is giving you trouble, I have a video for that too: Starting the Cable Pattern.
 All the video links open to a new page so you won’t lose this one.

 If you are having a tough time finding what you need, click any of the links below to get everything you need to make this scarf.